 - 20% of orders are for print-only, 20% are for web-only and 60% are for all-access, generating a yield of $16.20 per order.

 Keeping the conversion and renewal rates the same, the multiplatform offer total sales are $7,612,192 by year five, and subscription revenue has nearly doubled.

-Unleashing the power of a magazine archive allows a publisher to increase the number of all-access premium memberships sold online at a significantly higher price.
-For a publisher already generating a substantial print only order volume, the math is incredibly compelling.
+Unleashing the power of a magazine archive allows a publisher to increase the number of all-access premium memberships sold online, and increasing subscription revenue with a significantly higher price.
+For a publisher already generating a substantial print-only order volume, the math is incredibly compelling.